Special Online Session of

 The Planning Committee encourages a focused discussion in each panel on a common theme with a distinctively bi-polar perspective.
 The Committee will also accept broad topics and methodologies under such common themes.
-For the first time in its 13-year history, the 2020 Polar Law Symposium is held in a non-Arctic or non-Antarctic gateway country.
-Therefore, the “mid-latitude” perspective in all discussions is very much welcomed.
 When submitting an abstract, please choose a panel the objective of which best fits the theme of your abstract.
 You can find the description of each panel on the call paper downloadable from the link below.

 Proposals for new panels are encouraged.
 In this case, the proposal should clearly indicate the title of the proposed panel, at least four (4) presentations within the panel with the titles and concise abstracts for each of them, as well as the names of the presenters (all in 700 words limit).
 The Planning Committee reserves its right to request further information and/or abstracts before making its decision.

-From those accepted abstracts/panel proposals, Kobe PCRC will offer full or partial travel assistance to selected early-career scholars and indigenous participants.
-For selection purposes, early-career scholars and indigenous participants seeking for travel assistance from Kobe PCRC are encouraged to submit a longer version nearing the maximum limit (700 words) so that they can provide the main argument of your proposed presentation.
+From those accepted abstracts/panel proposals, Kobe PCRC will offer fellowships amounting to max.
+200,000 JPY/person to selected early-career/indigenous scholars.
+For selection purposes, early-career/indigenous scholars seeking fellowships from Kobe PCRC are encouraged to submit a longer version nearing the maximum limit (700 words) so that they can provide the main argument of your proposed presentation.

-Travel assistance for the 2020 Polar Law Symposium for the above-mentioned participants is available under the following criteria/conditions:
+Fellowships for the 2020 Polar Law Symposium for the above-mentioned scholars are available under the following criteria/conditions:

 -Early-career scholars and researchers: all students and those researchers within 5 years past their PhD, and/or